You can use some leftovers to make sancocho de guandules, this simple, rustic, but strong-flavored pigeon peas and pork stew that everyone will love.

 It's the day after Christmas Eve.
 The house looks like a battlefield, it's a mess everywhere.
-People in various states of undress pass us by scratching assorted body parts.
-Lots of yawning.
-We're still dizzy from a night of happiness, laughter, lots of food, and the occasional argument over something that will be forgotten the next morning.
 And there are tons of leftovers.
 Some will go in the freezer: the tomb of the forgotten food.
+Don't worry, this recipe is your exit plan.

 About this recipe